Mohamed Salah back with Liverpool after AFCON duty ahead of Marseille trip

 “He will be here and it’s the decision of the manager and the club.
 It is not about us, it is about him.”

-Szoboszlai is determined to put the worst week of his Liverpool career behind him as the Champions League returns with a top-eight place at stake.
+Szoboszlai is determined to put the worst week of his Liverpool career behind him as focus switches back to the Champions League with a top-eight place at stake.

 The Hungary captain hit the crossbar with a first-half penalty in Saturday’s 1-1 draw against Burnley, five days after he gifted Barnsley a goal with a backheel in his own six-yard box.